django/new-features/README.md

 Please avoid doing the following:

 - Writing comments that are "+1" or "-1".
 Use emojis to share those opinions, please.
 - Writing comments that are "What's the state of this?"
-You can see which phase of the process the idea is in by looking at the labels
+You can see which phase of the process the idea is in by looking at the labels and at the project board.

 ## Django's new feature process